fossilalien/uCracker/README.md

 A very simple java programm that [sniffs](http://en.wikipedia.org/wiki/Packet_analyzer) the network and displays passwords of many sites that deliver their data without any encoding.

+The only thing you have to do is specify what do you want to sniff, by writting a VERY SIMPLE parser (a java class) and run this application in your computer.
+Later on you will see the credentials that are delivered in the network without encoding.

 This implementation uses the [<code>jpcap</code>](http://sourceforge.net/projects/jpcap/) lib, provided by [SourceForce](http://sourceforge.net/).
 Besides, <code>jpcap</code> uses the [<code>libpcap</code>](http://www.tcpdump.org/) library, that must be installed and well configured to work.